teisdbr/winlibrs-docs-test/librs-spec.md

 **Description:** Arrestee was Armed With is used to report what, if anything, an Arrestee had on their person that was a Weapon whenever they were brought into custody.
 This Data Element is not as descriptive as Weapon/Type of Force Used (DE 13), but that's because it's limited to items that the Arrestee was *in possession of*.

+***Please Note:*** Only one of each weapon type is currently reportable for each Arrestee.
+For instance, if an Arrestee had two Handguns on them at the time of Arrest, you should only list it once.
+Listing it twice will cause an error for Duplicate Values to be thrown.
+In the future we plan to add the ability to list the quantity of weapons found on the Arrestee, but at this time we can only allow a single one of each type to be reported.

 **Data Characteristics:** 3 Character Alpha.
 Can't be blank, must have a selection.
 Third Character is reserved for the 'A - Automatic' designation, which is only to be used with Firearms.
 Otherwise, the third character is to be a Blank Space (G).

 ### Requirements: